 Now seventeen and in the prime of youthful manhood, Menoetius stood upon Cretan soil for the first time.
 He savored his anticipation as he placed one foot, then the other, on the sloped, fitted stones of the only paved road he’d ever seen, and turned his gaze southward, toward Knossos.

 A goat’s protesting bleat returned Menoetius to the hot Cretan morning and his present path, which grew more crowded the farther south he walked.
 Merchants, peasants, and livestock vied for space and overflowed onto the dry dirt, raising a dust cloud that blurred the horizon in every direction.
-Men carrying ornate litters shouted for passage and made free use of whips.
+Men carrying ornate litters shouted for passage, using whips when needed.
 Menoetius glimpsed languid women reclining in the litters, dimly visible behind protective draperies.
 Some were bare-breasted.
 All were adorned with gold.
 He’d never seen so much gold in such a short space of time, though he came from the richest citadel ever to be erected on stony Argolis.
 No surprise that undercurrents of jealousy tinged every word his father spoke concerning this wondrous place.

-The stifling, dirty lanes widened; the crowd thinned.
-Shops and other structures grew bigger, cleaner, farther apart.
+The narrow, dirty lanes widened; the crowd thinned.
+Buildings grew bigger, cleaner, farther apart.
 The air freshened.
 Tall dark cypress and olive groves stretched outward, lined between extravagant villas like spokes on a wheel.

-Above and beyond flower-draped courtyards and palm trees, Menoetius glimpsed the upper stories of an enormous building.
-He knew instantly it was the famed temple of Labyrinthos.
+Above and beyond flower-draped courtyards and palm trees, Menoetius glimpsed the upper stories of the palace.
 His slave, a natural storyteller who loved embellishment, possessed a willing listener in the king’s bastard son.
-From the moment Menoetius could understand simple words, he’d filled the boy’s head with fantastic tales of Crete.
-Menoetius grew up with vivid descriptions of the magnificent palace, along with equally captivating tales of bull-leapers flying as high in the air as two spears laid end to end, of mountains so tall they never lost their capes of snow, of gorges so deep they could swallow a city, and of the Earth Bull’s terrifying bellow when he caused the land to yawl.
-But one tale he loved more than any other.
+He’d filled Menoetius’s head with fantastic tales since the boy could understand simple words.
+Menoetius grew up with vivid descriptions of bull-leapers flying as high in the air as two spears laid end to end, of mountains so tall they never lost their capes of snow, of gorges so deep they could swallow a city, and the Earth Bull’s terrifying bellow when he caused the land to shudder.
+But there was one tale he especially loved.

-As the years passed and Menoetius left his childhood behind, he realized his servant had invented the tales merely to entertain him.
+As the years passed and Menoetius left his childhood behind, he realized his servant had invented those tales to entertain him.
 Such things weren’t real.